vigneshlaks/minimal-load-balancer/README.md

 ### Maglev Machine

-Composed of a Controller and Forwarder and in charge of a set of ip servers.
+Composed of a Controller and Forwarder and in charge of a set of IP servers.

 ### Controller

-Does periodic health checks for the forwarder.
-Depending on the health the forwarder will cut off connection of the maglev machine to the vip.
+Performs periodic health checks for the forwarder.
+Depending on the health, the forwarder will cut off connection of the Maglev machine to the VIP.

 ### Forwarder

-In charge of forwarding packet to particular backend.
-Creates hash from packet specifications.
-First, checks our local connection tracking table.
-If found within table, returns associated backend.
-Otherwise uses consistency hash table to associate backend with packet and saves within connection tracking table.
+Responsible for forwarding packets to particular backends.
+Creates a hash from packet specifications.
+First, it checks the local connection tracking table.
+If found within the table, it returns the associated backend.
+Otherwise, it uses a consistency hash table to associate a backend with the packet and saves this in the connection tracking table.

 #### Connection Tracking